 Sedimentary basins and carbonate diagenesis

-Textural identification of original and diagenetic features in carbonate speleothems and implications for their dating and use as paleo-environmental and paleo-climate proxies.
-Relationships between fluid circulation and deformation in sedimentary basins.
+As part of my 1st year MSc at Paul Sabatier University, I worked on the textural identification and geochemical characterization of original and diagenetic features in carbonate speleothems and implications for their dating and use as paleo-environmental and paleo-climate proxies.
+My case study targeted the Pont-de-Ratz Cave (Hérault, S. France).